How to Calculate Forex Profit and Loss in a Standard Account Explained

 1.2050 - 1.2000 = 50 pips

-Therefore, 50 pips move for Standard lot is equal to $500 dollars
+Hence, 50 pips move for Standard contract/lot is equivalent to $500

-If the trade moves in the direction of the trade, the trader will make a profit of $500 dollars.
-If the trade moves against the direction of the trade, the trader will make a loss of $500.
+If the FX trade moves in the intended direction, the trader earns a profit of $500.
+Conversely, if it moves against the trade's direction, the trader incurs a $500 loss.

 The profit or loss will be: